Azure-Samples/data-lake-analytics-python-auth-options/README.md

 # Non-interactive - Service principal - Authentication

 Use this option if you want to have your application authenticate against AAD using its own credentials, rather than those of a user.
-Using this process, your application will receive the tokens necessary to use the Data Lake Analytics .NET SDK as a service principal, which represents your application in AAD.
+Using this process, your application will receive the tokens necessary to use the Data Lake Analytics Python SDK as a service principal, which represents your application in AAD.

 Non-interactive - Service principal / application